Founder & Lead Editor

 Comfort and Fit

-Getting the fit right on the Campus 00s can be a bit of an adventure, but once you nail it, the comfort is top-tier.
+Getting the fit right on the Campus 00s can take a little trial and error, but when you nail it, the on-foot feel is excellent.

-Sizing Advice Here’s the deal: most experts and a large chunk of users say the Campus 00s fits true to size (TTS).
-If you have a standard-width foot, sticking with your usual size is probably the best bet.
-However, and this is a big however, there's a very vocal group of customers who find them to run big—sometimes a half or even a full size too large.
-This makes buying online a bit of a gamble.
-My advice?
-If you have wider feet or a high instep, going up half a size is a smart move to accommodate the shoe's volume.
-If you have a chance to try them on in-store, definitely do it.
-If not, be prepared for a potential return and read recent reviews carefully.
+Sizing Advice Here’s the deal: a lot of experts and users say the Campus 00s fits true to size (TTS).
+If you have a standard-width foot, sticking with your usual size often works.
+But there’s also a loud group of customers who say they run big, sometimes a half or even a full size too large.
+That makes online buying a bit of a gamble.
+If you have wider feet or a high instep, going up half a size can help with the shoe’s volume.
+If you can try them on in-store, do it.
+If not, be ready for a possible exchange and pay attention to recent reviews.

 Love the comfort features?